Boundary Calculus, Rigidity Islands, and Deformation Theory in Algebraic Phase Structures: Boundary Exact Sequences, Rigidity Islands, Classification, and Obstruction

 Because rigid substructures persist beyond global boundary failure, it is natural to collect all such rigid behavior into a single canonical object and to treat this assignment functorially.
 This construction will serve as a distinguished base for deformation, reconstruction, and comparison of phases beyond structural boundaries.

 \begin{theorem} Every terminating algebraic phase $\mathcal P$ with a structural boundary admits a unique maximal rigidity island $\mathcal I_{\mathcal P}$.
-Equivalently, the union of all rigid subphases of $\mathcal P$ is again rigid and defines a canonical maximal object.
+Equivalently, every rigid subphase of $\mathcal P$ is contained in a canonical maximal rigid subphase.
 Moreover, the assignment